Measles: United States

+As of February 2025, an outbreak of measles is ongoing amongst unvaccinated communities in Texas and New Mexico.
+On 26 February, the first measles death since 2015 was reported to be that of an unvaccinated school-aged child in West Texas.
+The confirmed number of measles cases in this outbreak is 124 as of 26 February 2025, according to the Texas Department of Health Services.
+Most are in children ages 5–17.
+As of March 2025, the CDC has recorded 483 confirmed cases across 20 states, 2 deaths and 70 hospitalized.
+This exceeds the entire 2024 total that was only 285.

 Brazil

-The spread of measles had been interrupted in Brazil in 2016, with the last known case twelve months earlier.
+The spread of measles had been interrupted in Brazil in 2016, with the last-known case twelve months earlier.
 This last case was in the state of Ceará.

-Brazil won a measles elimination certificate by the Pan American Health Organization in 2016, but the Ministry of Health has proclaimed that the country has struggled to keep this certificate, since two outbreaks had already been identified in 2018, one in the state of Amazonas and another one in Roraima, in addition to cases in other states (Rio de Janeiro, Rio Grande do Sul, Pará, São Paulo and Rondônia), totaling 1053 confirmed cases until 1 August 2018.
+Brazil won a measles elimination certificate by the Pan American Health Organization in 2016, but the Ministry of Health has proclaimed that the country has struggled to keep this certificate, since two outbreaks had already been identified in 2018, one in the state of Amazonas and another one in Roraima, in addition to cases in other states (Rio de Janeiro, Rio Grande do Sul, Pará, São Paulo and Rondônia), totaling 1,053 confirmed cases until 1 August 2018.
 In these outbreaks, and in most other cases, the contagion was related to the importation of the virus, especially from Venezuela.
 This was confirmed by the genotype of the virus (D8) that was identified, which is the same that circulates in Venezuela.

 Southeast Asia

 In the Vietnamese measles epidemic in spring of 2014, an estimated 8,500 measles cases were reported as of 19 April, with 114 fatalities; as of 30 May, 21,639 suspected measles cases had been reported, with 142 measles-related fatalities.
 In the Naga Self-Administered Zone in a remote northern region of Myanmar, at least 40 children died during a measles outbreak in August 2016 that was probably caused by lack of vaccination in an area of poor health infrastructure.
 Following the 2019 Philippines measles outbreak, 23,563 measles cases have been reported in the country with 338 fatalities.
 A measles outbreak also happened among the Malaysian Orang Asli sub-group of Batek people in the state of Kelantan from May 2019, causing the deaths of 15 from the tribe.
+In 2024, a measles outbreak was declared in the Bangsamoro region in the Philippines with at least 592 cases and 3 deaths.